🔼The name Dioscuri: Summary

 The name Dioscuri consists of two elements.
 The first part comes from the name Zeus:

-The second part of our name comes from the noun κουρος (kouros) or κορος (koros), meaning boy or lad:
+The second part of our name comes from the noun κουρος (kouros) or κορος (koros), meaning boy or lad, or soldier: